Setting Marketing Goals

 Timely: Give your goals a deadline to work towards.
 This will ensure that marketing objectives aren't pushed aside and forgotten.

-With SMART goals in hand, you’re ready to begin gathering resources and building a strategy to achieve them.
+With SMART goals, you're ready to gather resources and build a strategy to achieve them.

 STEP FOUR: BUILDING A STRATEGY FOR RESULTS

-If you’re like most business owners, you may find that your business faces marketing challenges and priorities that are related.
+If you're like most business owners, you may find that your business faces related marketing challenges and priorities.

 Your marketing strategy is as unique as your business.
 From your business' marketing challenges to its priorities, a well-designed plan tailors each step to your clients and your business.
 Finding the right goals for your business to target takes research and understanding the results of previous marketing efforts.
 With SMART goals and identified priorities, reaching your marketing objectives is easy (or at least achievable)!